Schneider Geospatial partners with clients to create innovative solutions combining GIS and related technologies with exceptional customer service.

 In 2003, qPublic’s founder Jim Gear passed away.
 Jim’s wife Nancy joined the organization and Steve and John took on additional responsibilities.

-Currently, Schneider Geospatial works with nearly 600 counties in 26 states.
+Currently, Schneider Geospatial works with over 600 counties in 28 states.
 The acquisition creates one of the largest organizations of its kind in the US.

 We are deeply honored that Schneider Geospatial has made the list once again as one of the Best Places to Work in Indiana, especially during a non-conventional year.

 Categories for Best Places to Work are comprised of various factors to include:

 Corporate Culture and Communications

 Training, Development, and Resources